French Toilets

 After the person steps out, the door closes and the entire interior is sprayed with a disinfectant.
 The toilet bowl is rotated back into the wall and hosed out.
 After this quick cycle of 60 seconds or less, it is available for the next user.

-Also see the Futuristic High-Tech Toilet page for more along these lines.
+Also see the Futuristic High-Tech Toilet page for more automated toilets.

 I hope that this will give no offense, but the French term for a simple public urinal really is pissoir.